notifi-network/notifi-network.github.io/docs/getting-started.md

 };
 ```

-(TODO: Screenshots for setting up the Notifi React card)
+where `dappAddress` is the Dapp ID for your Notifi account
+(found under **Account Settings** in Admin Portal),
+and `cardId` is the ID of the UI card configuration in the
+**Edit UI Card** page.

+Finally, use the resulting `NotifiCard` component somewhere in your project.

-Once you have this set up, run it and navigate to the card.
+Once you have this set up, run your app and navigate to the card.
-Connect your wallet to the site and follow the wallet prompts
+Connect your wallet to the app and follow the wallet prompts
 in order to sign into the card.

 Once you've done that, you'll see prompts to enter your email